Ana-Ciobanu/SolveMath/README.md

 ## Security & Production Readiness

 - **Secrets Management**: All sensitive configuration (JWT secret, algorithm, token expiry) is stored in a `.env` file and loaded using `python-dotenv`.
 No data is hardcoded in the codebase.
-- **Role-Based Access Control**: The admin role is required for accessing sensitive endpoints like metrics, logs, requests.
+- **Role-Based Access Control (RBAC)**: User roles are stored in the database.
+All users registered via the frontend or API are assigned the `user` role by default.
+The `admin` role is reserved and cannot be registered via the public API.
+Admin accounts are created securely using environment variables and a dedicated script.
+Only users with the `admin` role can access sensitive endpoints like metrics, logs, and requests.
 - **Input Validation**: Both frontend and backend validate user input to prevent invalid or malicious requests.
 - **Extensibility**: The codebase is organized using MVC/MVCS patterns, making it easy to add new operations or extend functionality.